DankoDmitry/blog/content/en/post/System init SysV/index.md

 ---

-# - Что это и зачем?
+# - What is it and why?
 System V is a version of the Unix operating system released in 1983.

 The initialization system in UNIX and Linux is a set of programs for managing the formation of a working environment: a text / graphical working environment or a service node of a computer network.
 The traditional name for a main program is init.
 Her PID = 1.